Ceph (software): Object storage S3

-These are often capacitive disks which are associated with Ceph's S3 object storage for use cases: Big Data (datalake), Backup & Archives, IOT, media, video recording, etc.
+Ceph RGW deployments scale readily and often utilize large and dense storage media for bulk use cases that include Big Data (datalake), backups & archives, IOT, media, video recording, and deployment images for virtual machines and containers.

-Ceph's software libraries provide client applications with direct access to the reliable autonomic distributed object store (RADOS) object-based storage system, and also provide a foundation for some of Ceph's features, including RADOS Block Device (RBD), RADOS Gateway, and the Ceph File System.
-In this way, administrators can maintain their storage devices as a unified system, which makes it easier to replicate and protect the data.
+Ceph's software libraries provide client applications with direct access to the reliable autonomic distributed object store (RADOS) object-based storage system.
+More frequently used are libraries for Ceph's RADOS Block Device (RBD), RADOS Gateway, and Ceph File System services.
+In this way, administrators can maintain their storage devices within a unified system, which makes it easier to replicate and protect the data.

 The "librados" software libraries provide access in C, C++, Java, PHP, and Python.
 The RADOS Gateway also exposes the object store as a RESTful interface which can present as both native Amazon S3 and OpenStack Swift APIs.

 Block storage

-Ceph's object storage system allows users to mount Ceph as a thin-provisioned block device.
+Ceph can provide clients with thin-provisioned block devices.
 When an application writes data to Ceph using a block device, Ceph automatically stripes and replicates the data across the cluster.
 Ceph's RADOS Block Device (RBD) also integrates with Kernel-based Virtual Machines (KVMs).

-These are often fast disks (NVMe, SSD) which are associated with Ceph's block storage for use cases, including databases, virtual machines, data analytics, artificial intelligence, and machine learning.
+Ceph block storage may be deployed on traditional HDDs and/or SSDs which are associated with Ceph's block storage for use cases, including databases, virtual machines, data analytics, artificial intelligence, and machine learning.
+Block storage clients often require high throughput and IOPS, thus Ceph RBD deployments increasingly utilize SSDs with NVMe interfaces.

-"Ceph-RBD" interfaces with the same Ceph object storage system that provides the librados interface and the CephFS file system, and it stores block device images as objects.
-Since RBD is built on librados, RBD inherits librados's abilities, including read-only snapshots and revert to snapshot.
-By striping images across the cluster, Ceph improves read access performance for large block device images.
+"RBD" is built on with Ceph's foundational RADOS object storage system that provides the librados interface and the CephFS file system.
+Since RBD is built on librados, RBD inherits librados's abilities, including clones and snapshots.
+By striping volumes across the cluster, Ceph improves performance for large block device images.

-"Ceph-iSCSI" is a gateway which enables access to distributed, highly available block storage from any Microsoft Windows and VMware vSphere server or client capable of speaking the iSCSI protocol.
+"Ceph-iSCSI" is a gateway which enables access to distributed, highly available block storage from Microsoft Windows and VMware vSphere servers or clients capable of speaking the iSCSI protocol.
 By using ceph-iscsi on one or more iSCSI gateway hosts, Ceph RBD images become available as Logical Units (LUs) associated with iSCSI targets, which can be accessed in an optionally load-balanced, highly available fashion.

-Since all of ceph-iscsi configuration is stored in the Ceph RADOS object store, ceph-iscsi gateway hosts are inherently without persistent state and thus can be replaced, augmented, or reduced at will.
+Since ceph-iscsi configuration is stored in the Ceph RADOS object store, ceph-iscsi gateway hosts are inherently without persistent state and thus can be replaced, augmented, or reduced at will.
 As a result, Ceph Storage enables customers to run a truly distributed, highly-available, resilient, and self-healing enterprise storage technology on commodity hardware and an entirely open source platform.

-The block device can be virtualized, providing block storage to virtual machines, in virtualization platforms such as Openshift, OpenStack, Kubernetes, OpenNebula, Ganeti, Apache CloudStack and Proxmox Virtual Environment.
+The block device can be virtualized, providing block storage to virtual machines, in virtualization platforms such as OpenShift, OpenStack, Kubernetes, OpenNebula, Ganeti, Apache CloudStack and Proxmox Virtual Environment.